Partner

 He regularly advises a range of clients that include public authorities, banks, fund managers, insurers, multinational companies and local businesses on corporate law, M&A transactions, banking and finance and insolvency.

-Michael has been managing partner of the firm since November 2017 and also plays a key role in the firm’s business development activities.
+Michael also plays a key role in the firm’s business development activities.

 He is a member of the Chamber of Advocates, the Institute of Financial Services Practitioners and the International Bar Association.